Coffee Travel Experiences

-World experiences allow humility and appreciation of variety.
+Coffee Travel Experiences around the World allow humility and appreciation of variety.
 When one travels the world, you get to try unique coffee both from how it is grown, roasted, and prepared.

 During a trip to Dubai, I tried true Turkish process coffee.
 Thick and rich but a lot of bitter aftertaste due to the boiling process on the prepared coffee.
 I actually had to go to Starbucks to get a coffee after that one and thought it was actually good because it was so much lighter than the Turkish.